Spaghetti From Scratch

 - Red Wine - Although white wine will work, I like using red wine because it gives the sauce a deeper color and flavor, which makes it seem like the sauce was cooked for much longer.

-- Tomato Puree – Although I use whole canned tomatoes for my slow-cooked Bolognese, I like using pureed tomatoes for this because it reduces the cooking time as the tomatoes are already broken down.
+- Tomato Puree - Although I use whole canned tomatoes for my slow-cooked Bolognese, I like using pureed tomatoes for this because it reduces the cooking time as the tomatoes are already broken down.
 You can substitute whole stewed tomatoes if you like, but I recommend mashing them up a bit first before you add them.
 I do NOT recommend using diced tomatoes, as these have been picked before they are fully ripe so that they can maintain their shape after being diced and canned.
+Tomato sauce doesn't have as much tomato flavor as tomato puree, and tomato paste lacks the freshness that puree provides.

 - Ketchup - A small amount balances out the acidity of the wine and tomatoes while adding a concentrated tomato flavor and spices.